lsst-tstn/tstn-020/index.rst

 #.
 Edit/Add/Replace the configuration file(s) in the CSC's configuration directory.

     - If editing the ``_init.yaml`` or a ``_<site>.yaml`` file, the filename must remain unchanged.
     - If editing or adding an configuration override file, ideally the name of the file should reflect the purpose of change; dates can also be used as well.
       Old configuration files can be kept in the repo if they still represent valid configurations.
 Otherwise, they should be removed.
       Note, though, that they will still remain available on previous commits in the git repo, enabling historical comparison.

 #.
-Fill out the required metadata at the top of the file detailing where any auxiliary data may be stored, the Jira ticket number used to create the file, and the reason for creating the configuration, such as in `this example <https://tstn-017.lsst.io/v/PREOPS-27/_downloads/ATSpectrograph_example_config.yaml>`__.
+Fill out the required metadata at the top of the file detailing where any auxiliary data may be stored, the Jira ticket number used to create the file, and the reason for creating the configuration, such as in :download:`this example <_static/ATSpectrograph_example_config.yaml>`.

 #.
 If you have an environment to do so, such as the standard T&S development container, run the unit tests in the package locally.